dgzlopes/minit-go/README.md

 > **NOTE:** You don't want to use this library.
 You should probably be using [OpenTelemetry](https://opentelemetry.io/).

 Minit is a minimal tracing library for Go.
 When I say minimal, I mean it.

 It's less than 250 lines of code, and, as you can expect, it doesn't have many features.

-For example, it only supports exporting spans to an OpenTelemetry-compatible collector, doesn't support sampling, etc. The bits/helpers required to inject and extract trace context in different protocols are also missing.
+For example, it only supports exporting spans to an OpenTelemetry-HTTP-compatible collector, doesn't support sampling, etc. The bits/helpers required to inject and extract trace context in different protocols are also missing.

 Truth to be said: Because it's so tiny, it's easy to understand and modify.
 It's also easy to use in simple, non-distributed applications.